MicrosoftDocs/azure-dev-docs/articles/python/overview-azd-templates.md

 The Python web Azure Developer CLI (azd) templates are the fastest and easiest way to get started with building and deploying Python web applications to Azure.
 This article provides contextual background information as you're getting started.

-The best way to get started is to [follow the quickstart](./quickstart-python-web-azd-templates.md) to create your first Python web application and deploy it to azure in minutes with azd templates.
+The best way to get started is to [follow the quickstart](./quickstart-python-web-azd-templates.md) to create your first Python web application and deploy it to Azure in minutes with azd templates.

 ## What are the Python web azd templates?

-There are many azd templates available on the [Awesome AZD Templates gallery](https://azure.github.io/awesome-azd/), but this collection of Python web Azure Developer CLI is unique insomuch that they provide a sample web application with feature parity across many different popular combinations of Azure resources and Python web frameworks.
+There are many azd templates available on the [Awesome AZD Templates gallery](https://azure.github.io/awesome-azd/).
+However, this collection of Python web azd templates is unique inasmuch as they provide a sample web application with feature parity across many different popular combinations of Azure resources and Python web frameworks.

-When you run an Python web azd template, you'll:
+When you run a Python web azd template, you'll:

 - **Create a starter application** - Specifically, a website for a fictitious company named Relecloud.
 The project code features many best practices for the given Python frameworks and packages that are required for that particular stack of technologies.
 The template is intended to be a starting point for your application.
 You add or remove application logic and Azure resources as needed.
 - **Provision Azure resources** - The template provisions Azure resources for hosting your web app and database using Bicep, a popular infrastructure-as-code tool.
 Again, you modify the Bicep templates if you need to add more Azure services.
 - **Deploy the starter application to the newly provisioned Azure resources** - The starter application is automatically deployed so you can see it all working in minutes and decide what you want to modify.
-- **Optional: Set up a GitHub repository and a CI/CD pipeline** - If you like, the template contains the logic to set up a GitHub repository for you including a GitHub Actions or an Azure Pipelines CI/CD pipeline.
+- **Optional: Set up a GitHub repository and a CI/CD pipeline** - If you like, the template contains the logic to set up a GitHub repository for you including a GitHub Actions CI/CD pipeline.
 Within minutes, you're able to make changes to the web project code.
 When you merge those changes to the *main* branch of your GitHub repo, the CI/CD pipeline publishes them to your new Azure hosting environment.

 ### Who is this for?